-Learning The Dimensions Of The DJI Drone SDKs And APIs26 Oct 2016
+Learning The Dimensions Of The DJI Drone SDKs And APIs

 I am going through the DJi DJI drone developer area which has three distinct SDKs, which allow us to leverage a variety of APIs that make the drone magic happen.
 I'm still wrapping my head around the intersection of drones and APIs, and this is my attempt to distil down what I'm finding in their developer area, and absorb some of what is going across the industry.
 This is not meant to be a complete list.
 It is meant for my learning, and hopefully yours along the way.